Renfrewshire Council

 If the person whose birth is to be re-registered has died, or was still-born child, application may be made:

-1. by the person's mother or, if the person's mother is married, by her husband if he is the natural father
+• by the person's mother or, if the person's mother is married, by her husband if he is the natural father

-Where you can re-register a birth
+Where you can re-register a birth or still birth

 When an application to re-register a birth or still-birth is being made to add marriage details on the grounds that the parents subsequently married one another, it can be dealt with by any registration office, provided that the father's details appear on the birth entry, either at the time of registration, or it has been subsequently noted in the Register of Corrections.

-In Renfrewshire, birth re-registrations are conducted at our registration offices in Paisley, Johnstone and Renfrew.
 We strongly recommend that you make an appointment to ensure a member of staff is available to deal with you.
-Telephone numbers for each office can be found within Contacts below.
+See the contact numbers for each office at the bottom of the page.

 The parents should initially complete either set of declarations:

-Form 26 can only be witnessed and signed on the same date by the child's mother in the presence of a registrar/assistant registrar in any registration office in Scotland.
 Form DPF can only be witnessed and signed on the same date by the child's father in the presence of a Notary Public, Justice of the Peace or a local Councillor.

-Form 27 can only be witnessed and signed on the same date by the child's father in the presence of a registrar/assistant registrar in any registration office in Scotland.
 Form DPM can only be witnessed and signed on the same date by the child's mother in the presence of a Notary Public, Justice of the Peace or a local Councillor.

 What happens next